ferrebarrat/brrtfetch/README.md

 <p align="center"><img src="./docs/readme-md-main.gif" height="400px"></p>
 <p align="center"><i>Fastfetch config: https://github.com/xerolinux/xero-layan-git</i></p>

-**Brrtfetch** is a modern animated system information fetch CLI tool written mainly in Go.
+**Brrtfetch** is an animated system information fetcher written mainly in Go.
-It displays the user specified **GIF rendered as animated ASCII art** alongside your system information from your favourite fetcher.
+It displays the user specified **GIF rendered as animated ASCII art** alongside the system information from your favourite fetcher.

 Think of it like a renderer that replaces the ASCII art for your fetcher with **animated** art.
 You only need to provide a .gif file.